bitsai/repl-games/README.md

 # repl-games

-A simple framework for text-based games in the Clojure REPL.
+A simple framework for text-based games and helpers in the Clojure REPL.

-## Notes
+## Game Notes

 Clojure REPL on Android: https://www.deepbluelambda.org/programs/clojure-repl/